 • Spending time with caring, supportive & optimistic people for social support.

 • Engaging in personal growth activities & increasing self activities.

-• Decreasing in negative view of self other, problem and replacing these with positive thoughts.
+• Decreasing in a negative view of the self-other, problem and replacing these with positive thoughts.